-For additional information, contact MSBA.
-Admissions@marshall.usc.edu or call (213) 743-1588.
-International applicants are advised to review the instructions and requirements for international students in the USC Graduate Application (www.usc.edulgrad).
+For additional information, contact MSBA.Admissions@marshall.usc.edu or call (213) 743-1588.

 Program Structure and Unit Requirements

 M.S. in Business Administration applicants are invited to consider areas of specialization available to Marshall M.B.A. students.
 While the student identifies an area of interest as part of the application process, final determination of course work requirements is made under the guidance of and subject to approval by a faculty advisor.
 The academic department reviewing the application recommends a faculty advisor for the new student, but applicants may request a specific faculty advisor from among the faculty of the Marshall School of Business.